mosaic-3d

 Most more traditional 3D scanners must be used in specific locations, which have very specific lighting, in order to accurately capture the structure of the image or scene in question.
 Cameras give the freedom to go anywhere and capture (nearly) anything.

 However, this freedom does come at a cost of course.
-The photographer must ensure that enough photos are taken at all of the proper angles to ensure that there are enough for the software to accurately recreate the image or scene later on.
+The photographer must take enough photos at all of the proper angles to ensure that there are enough for the software to accurately recreate the image or scene later on.
 This means circling the object multiple times and taking anywhere from hundreds of photos of a single object to thousands of photos of a scene in one’s environment.

 Enter the Mosaic 51 Camera

 The Mosaic 51 is unique as a camera because in one body it possesses 6 image sensors, 5 that circle the frame and point out laterally, and one image sensor that points directly upwards.
-These 6 image sensors are in an absolutely rigid and fixed position, which means that they can be treated as a single unified group of images.
+These 6 image sensors in an absolutely rigid and fixed position are treated as a single unified group of images.
 With the use of these 6 image sensors, the Mosaic 51 is able to capture images at a higher rate and in more stable condition.

-And similarly to stereoscopic vision (as previously mentioned – the manner in which humans are able to perceive depth), the narrow overlay between the images will allow the images to be stitched together to create an incredible 3D reconstruction.
+And similarly to stereoscopic vision (the manner in which humans are able to perceive depth), the narrow overlay between the images stitches together to create an incredible 3D reconstruction.

 3D scan of Prague’s Old Town Square with the Mosaic 51 360-degree camera

-This camera is providing extraordinary solutions for companies which are in need of 3D scans of enormous tracts of land, whole city blocks, and large building facades.
-And the scans can be conducted at a much faster rate than a photographer with a single camera due to the fact that there are 6 camera lenses working at once and the fact that it collects data at driving speeds.
+This camera is for companies in need of 3D scans of enormous tracts of land, whole city blocks, and large building facades.
+Make scans at a much faster rate than a photographer with a single camera.
+There are 6 camera lenses working at once and it collects data at driving speeds.

-The input data is more accurate and reliable as the Mosaic 51 can be attached to the top of a moving vehicle and driven through a city square or around an important building or monument, thus guaranteeing that every possible angle is covered.
+The input data is more accurate and reliable as the Mosaic 51 fits on the top of a moving vehicle.
+Now you can drive through a city square or around an important building or monument, thus guaranteeing you cover every possible angle.

-The convenience of the person conducting the scan is also greatly increased as there is no need to exit the car and the 3D scans can be done rain or shine, in hot or cold weather, all from the comfort of the vehicle.
+Imagine the increased convenience when there is no need to exit the car and you can scan during rain or shine, in hot or cold weather, all from the comfort of the vehicle.

-If you or your company is looking for a cutting edge, versatile, and productive method to capture and create 3D models, get in touch with Mosaic and find out how we can help you.
+If you are looking for a versatile, productive method to capture and create 3D models, get in touch with Mosaic!